For details about computer hacking during the campaign, visit 2016 Presidential Campaign Hacking Fast Facts.

-The House Permanent Select Committee on Intelligence - On January 25, 2017, the committee announced that it is investigating Russia's active measures during the presidential campaign as well as the underlying intelligence that led to the DNI's conclusions about Russia's intentions.
+The House Permanent Select Committee on Intelligence - On January 25, 2017, the committee announced that it is investigating Russia’s active measures during the presidential campaign as well as the underlying intelligence that led to the DNI’s conclusions about Russia’s intentions.
 The committee was led by Devin Nunes (R-CA) and Adam Schiff (D-CA) prior to 2019.
 (Nunes stepped away from the probe temporarily after the Ethics Committee announced it was looking into allegations he made unauthorized disclosures of classified information.
 When Nunes stepped away, Mike Conaway (R-TX) took his place.
 Even though Nunes said that he was formally stepping away from his role leading the investigation, he continued to review classified intelligence on Russia matters and he still had sway issuing subpoenas.)
-On March 12, 2018, the committee announced it finished its Russia investigation.

-The Senate Judiciary Committee - On May 17, 2017, the committee called on the White House and the FBI to turn over all memos related the president's interactions with Comey.
-In addition to conducting an oversight investigation of Comey's dismissal, the committee has held hearings on the Foreign Agents Registration Act and attempts to influence the election.
-The committee has also interviewed Donald Trump Jr. and other witnesses behind closed doors.
+The Senate Judiciary Committee - On May 17, 2017, the committee called on the White House and the FBI to turn over all memos related the president’s interactions with Comey.
+In addition to conducting an oversight investigation of Comey’s dismissal, the committee has held hearings on the Foreign Agents Registration Act and attempts to influence the election.
+The committee also interviewed Donald Trump Jr. and other witnesses behind closed doors.

 Special Counsel - On May 17, 2017, Deputy Attorney General Rod Rosenstein appointed former FBI Director Robert Mueller as special counsel to lead an investigation into Russian interference and related matters that could result in criminal prosecutions.
-On March 22, 2019, the Justice Department announces that the special counsel's office has completed its probe, after 22 months, charges against 37 defendants, seven guilty pleas and one conviction at trial.
-A redacted version of Mueller's report was released on April 18, 2019.
+On March 22, 2019, the Justice Department announced the special counsel’s office completed its probe, after 22 months, charges against 37 defendants, seven guilty pleas and one conviction at trial.
+A redacted version of Mueller’s report was released on April 18, 2019.

 February 2016 - Flynn, a retired general and former director of the Defense Intelligence Agency (DIA), begins advising Trump on foreign policy matters, according to Reuters.
 Flynn became a prominent critic of the Obama administration after he was ousted from the DIA in 2014.